IntelLabs/SAR/docs/source/sar_modes.rst

 ..

 Mode 1 is the most memory-efficient mode.
-Excluding the GNN parameters which are replicated across all workers, mode 1 guarantees that memory consumption per worker will go down linearly with the number of workers used in training, even for densely connected graphs.
+Excluding the GNN parameters which are replicated across all workers, mode 1 guarantees that peak memory consumption per worker will go down linearly with the number of workers used in training, even for densely connected graphs.

 Mode 2: Sequential aggregation
 ------------------------------------------------------------------------------------